siinem/RRC-60/README.md

 Dataset images (around 4GB) can be reached from https://drive.google.com/file/d/16EpvOJQe0Z-Zbv0SD_4igc_nY94WcaTj/view?usp=sharing

+Codes of the experiments on RRC-60 dataset are presented in the repository.

-If you use RRC-60 dataset, please cite to  <a href="https://www.sciencedirect.com/science/article/pii/S0167865519303708"> Sinem Aslan, Sebastiano Vascon, and Marcello Pelillo.
+If you use RRC-60 dataset and the codes, please cite to  <a href="https://www.sciencedirect.com/science/article/pii/S0167865519303708"> Sinem Aslan, Sebastiano Vascon, and Marcello Pelillo.
 "Two Sides of the Same Coin: Improved Ancient Coin Classification Using Graph Transduction Games."
 Pattern Recognition Letters (2019) </a>

 ------------------------------

 [1] S. Aslan,  S. Vascon,  and M. Pelillo.
 Ancient coin classification usinggraph transduction games.2018 IEEE Int.
-Conf. on Metrology for Archaeology and Cultural Heritage, 2018 (In Press).
+Conf. on Metrology for Archaeology and Cultural Heritage, 2018 (In Press).  <a href="https://arxiv.org/abs/1810.01091">[Preprint]  </a>

 [2] S. Zambanini and M. Kampel.
 Coarse-to-fine correspondence search forclassifying ancient coins.
 In Asian Conference on Computer Vision, pages25–36, 2012

+[3] Sinem Aslan, Sebastiano Vascon, and Marcello Pelillo.
+"Two Sides of the Same Coin: Improved Ancient Coin Classification Using Graph Transduction Games."
+Pattern Recognition Letters (2019) (In Press)